jessiesiat/test-suite-examples/readme.md

 My playground for testing different test framework for PHP

-> this test suite examples referes to testing framework such PHPUnit, PHPSpec,
+> this test suite examples refers to testing framework such PHPUnit, PHPSpec,
 > etc.